nunoonu/interview/README.md

-//Store procedure for setting created_at and updated_at
+# Store procedure for setting created_at and updated_at

 CREATE OR REPLACE FUNCTION trigger_insert_only_created_at_timestamp() RETURNS TRIGGER AS $$